MartinDaCosta53/EncoderMD/README.md

 ### setPosition (int newPosition)
 Allows the setting of a start position for the encoder.
 Default is zero.

+### setIncrement (int increment)
+Allows the amount that the position is incremented or decremented for each change of encoder position to be set.
+Default is one.

 ### setLimits (int minPos, int maxPos)
 Sets the limits between which the encoder will operate.